74Thirsty/gnoman2.0/docs/user-guide.md

 ---

-SafeVault evolves alongside the Gnosis Safe ecosystem.
+GNOMAN 2.0 evolves alongside the Gnosis Safe ecosystem.
 Keep this guide updated as new modules or workflows are added so operators have an accurate reference.